MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 **_Screen 4: duplicated order_id values_**

 As shown above, all 780 duplicated order_id values appear exactly twice.
-This was most likely a system error that read the orders in twice.
+This was most likely a system error that duplicated the orders.
 It's worth reporting this to the team responsible for data collection, so they can check whether this error can be prevented in the future, and monitor whether it recurs in the next analysis of data from this store.
 Given that duplicates account for only 0.3% of all rows, I think I can already recommend removing these rows at this stage, since a gap of this size has no impact on a reliable analysis.

 Next, I checked for duplicates in the status column.
 I used the following query: